Pollution notices

 Polluters

 If you or your business have been directed to issue a pollution notice, you are legally required to comply with the direction, unless you have a reasonable excuse.
-The maximum penalty for not complying with a direction to issue a pollution notice is 200 penalty units (equivalent to $26,690 as of 1 July 2019).
+The maximum penalty for not complying with a direction to issue a pollution notice is 200 penalty units (equivalent to $32,260 as of 1 July 2024).

-These new laws commenced on 11 April 2019 and the relevant powers have been delegated to Queensland’s Chief Health Officer.
+These laws commenced on 11 April 2019 and the relevant powers have been delegated to Queensland’s Chief Health Officer.
 Further information on these provisions can be obtained by contacting Queensland Health’s Health Protection Branch at email edhpu@health.qld.gov.au or telephone 3328 9310.